eigenhombre/llbb/README.md

+# Building Compact Programs In Your Own Programming Language

 **NOTE** What follows are notes in progress, shown while they are being written ... expect radical changes for the time being.

-Can you write a compiler using [Babashka](https://babashka.org/)?
-I mean a "real" compiler that will ultimately yield compact object code?
+Can you write a compiler with the help of [Babashka](https://babashka.org/)?

+How does one create small, self-contained programs in a new programming language, that start and run quickly?

-Is it even possible, or is it totally bonkers?
-I recently got interested in answering the question using [LLVM](https://llvm.org/), a powerful compiler toolchain that uses a sort of abstract assembly language as it's ["intermediate representation"](https://en.wikipedia.org/wiki/Intermediate_representation).
+I recently got interested in these answering questions using [LLVM](https://llvm.org/), a powerful compiler toolchain that uses a sort of abstract assembly language as it's ["intermediate representation"](https://en.wikipedia.org/wiki/Intermediate_representation).

 LLVM IR is easily generated using pretty much any programming